jtrivedi/Wave/README.md

 ## Wave

-Wave is a spring-based animation engine for iOS and iPadOS.
+Wave is a spring-based animation engine for iOS, iPadOS, and macOS.
 It makes it easy to create fluid, interactive, and interruptible animations that feel great.

-Wave has no external dependencies, and can be easily dropped into existing UIKit or SwiftUI based projects and apps.
+Wave has no external dependencies, and can be easily dropped into existing UIKit, SwiftUI, or AppKit based projects and apps.

 The core feature of Wave is that all animations are _re-targetable_, meaning that you can change an animation’s destination value in-flight, and the animation will gracefully _redirect_ to that new value.